 March 1 is the deadline for preferred consideration for Graduate Assistantships, Graduate Student Foundation Fellowship, and the AOP grants, although some programs may have earlier deadlines.
 Please check with the appropriate college/department for information.

 Paying for Graduate School

-UWEC Foundation Fellowships
+UWEC Graduate Student Foundation Fellowships

-University of Wisconsin-Eau Claire Foundation Fellowships are awarded on the basis of scholarship and scholarly potential.
+The University of Wisconsin-Eau Claire Graduate Student Foundation Fellowships are awarded on the basis of scholarship and scholarly potential.
 Fellowship recipients must be admitted to full standing in a degree program (or be eligible for full standing upon completion of their baccalaureate degree).
 Students must be enrolled in at least three graduate credit hours per semester; one graduate credit hour during the summer session, or be enrolled for an approved number of thesis credits during the semester in which the award is paid.
 The values of the fellowships are approximately $500 per semester.
 Smaller figures may be available during the summer session when resources permit.

-- Wisconsin residents may be eligible for a partial tuition remission (current value is $50/semester).
+- resident partial tuition remission (current value is $50/semester for Wisconsin residents).

 Advanced Opportunity Program (AOP) Grants